mathLab/WaveBEM/README.md

 	Title = {deal2lkit: a Toolkit Library for deal.II},
 	Year = {2015}}

 	@inproceedings{MolaHeltaiDesimone-2014-a,
-	Author = {Mola, Andrea and Heltai, Luca and Desimone, Antonio}, Booktitle = {The 24th International Ocean and Polar Engineering Conference}, Title = {{A fully nonlinear potential model for ship hydrodynamics directly interfaced with CAD data structures}}, Year = {2014}}
+	Author = {Mola, Andrea and Heltai, Luca and DeSimone, Antonio}, Booktitle = {The 24th International Ocean and Polar Engineering Conference}, Title = {{A fully nonlinear potential model for ship hydrodynamics directly interfaced with CAD data structures}}, Year = {2014}}

 	@inproceedings{MolaHeltaiDesimone-2015-a,
-	Author = {Mola, Andrea and Heltai, Luca and Desimone, Antonio}, Booktitle = {18th International Conference on Ships and Shipping Research}, Title = {{Nonlinear free surface potential flow simulations for hulls with a transom stern operating in dry and wet conditions}}, Year = {2015}}
+	Author = {Mola, Andrea and Heltai, Luca and DeSimone, Antonio}, Booktitle = {18th International Conference on Ships and Shipping Research}, Title = {{Nonlinear free surface potential flow simulations for hulls with a transom stern operating in dry and wet conditions}}, Year = {2015}}